tomlinsonk/kit-emu/README.md

 - `ssd.bin`: the binary contents of the SSD, loaded on start and saved on exit

 ## Instructions
 To run the emulator, just do `javac *.java` and `java KiT`.
-If you want to load a program over the emulated serial port (see my [KiT Code](https://github.com/tomlinsonk/kit-6502-code) repo), you'll just need to change `loadFile` at the bottom of `KiT.java` to point towards an assembled `.prg` file.
+See my [KiT Code](https://github.com/tomlinsonk/kit-6502-code) repo for programs that you can load over the emulated serial port.
+(Note: they need to be assembled with KickAssembler.)